the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 Q: Any way to make mission reports in the world screen unroll quicker?
 I mean the travelling traces and text animation.
 After sending many squads far away it gets tedious to read.
 A: Increase FPS.

+Q: Can guests use dormitories?
+Can residents use bedrooms?
+A: ?